coulof/pbnj/docs/07_web_interface.md

 ## Logout

 Click the jelly icon in the header to log out.
-This clears the auth key from your browser's localStorage.
+This invalidates your session on the server and clears the session cookie.

+## Private Pastes on Homepage

+When logged in, the homepage shows all your pastes including private ones.
+Private pastes are marked with a lock icon (🔒).
+When logged out, only public pastes are visible.

 ---
 Next: Back to 01_welcome.md